-In QuickBooks Basic, Pro, and Premier, you can change a non-inventory part or other charge item to a service, non-inventory part, inventory part, or other charge item.
+You can change a non-inventory part or other charge item to a service, non-inventory part, inventory part, or other charge item.
 However, you cannot change the item type of any other type of item.

 Hiding and redisplaying items on lists